gilesknap/IaC-at-home2/README.md

   - configure vscode to use podman for devcontainers (docker support will be added later)
 - clone this repo, open in vscode and reopen in devcontainer
 - edit the hosts.yml file to match the turingpi's and nodes you have
-- also edit group_vars/all.yml especially letsencrypt_email
+- also edit group_vars/all.yml especially letsencrypt_email and admin_password
 - kick off the ansible playbook:

 ```bash